ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 </procedure>

-Bytecode looks like a machine code, but it's still has a high-level constructions, like `if` statements, `method` calls, etc.
+Bytecode looks like a machine code, but it still has a high-level constructions, like `if` statements, `method` calls, etc.

 <tip>